zichenpx/capstone/README.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

+- [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) Flask-Migrate is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
+The database operations are made available through the Flask command-line interface.

 ### 3.2.
 Running the server

 From within the root directory first ensure you are working using your created virtual environment.

-To run the server, execute:
+To run the server on Linux system, execute:

 ```bash
 export FLASK_APP=app.py